dannythehat/jobbuddy/README.md

 ## 🚀 Deployment Options

-JobBuddy is production-ready with multiple deployment options:
+JobBuddi is production-ready with multiple deployment options:

 - **Docker Compose** - Complete stack with one command
 - **Kubernetes** - Scalable container orchestration